-These changes have required updates to the Management Information System used by the Food Service (UNIform - IDOX) to cope with this and there will be a transitional period (further delayed by the pandemic) as food businesses are moved from one assessment regime to another.
+These changes have required updates to the Management Information System used by the Food Service (UNIform - IDOX) to cope with this and there will be a transitional period as food businesses are moved from one assessment regime to another.
 It is anticipated that all food businesses will be risk rated under the new FLRS system within 48 months of restarting the Food Law Intervention Programme.

 The Interventions Code does not apply to food establishments at the level of Primary Production or Approval.
 The way in which Official Controls are applied to approved premises has changed with more frequent, in depth interventions now required.
 Each premises will require numerous visits within an annual cycle.
-A significant amount of officer time is needed to implement this new system, with 2 officers required for each of these interventions.
-At present there are 11 approved premises within Midlothian, with a further 2 businesses requiring assessment.
-It is estimated that these interventions will take around 82 days of officer time.
+A significant amount of officer time is needed to continue the implementation of this new process, with 2 officers required for each of these interventions.
+At present there are 11 approved premises within Midlothian, with a further business requiring assessment.